yoshiko-pg/reviewit/README.md

 ## ✨ Features

 - ⚡ **Zero Config**: Just run `npx difit <commit>` and it works
-- 🌙 **Review for AI**: Add comments and generate Claude Code prompts
+- 🌙 **Review for AI**: Add comments and copy prompts for AI coding agent
 - 🖥️ **Terminal UI**: View diffs directly in terminal with `--tui`

 ## ⚡ Quick Start